7up Logo

 7up Logo7up Logo PNG

-The company’s drink is light and refreshing.
-The 7up logo indicates a special zest in the form of sharp fizzy gas bubbles that improve the absorption of soda.
-The emblem contains naturalness, purity, and sourness from the filler with lime green.
+The company’s drink is characterized by its lightness and refreshing taste.
+The 7up logo indicates a special twist in the form of sharp, fizzy gas bubbles that improve the soda’s digestion.
+The emblem contains naturalness, purity, and sourness from the green lime filling.

 7up: Brand overview

-7up is a famous lemon and lime soda in America and abroad.
+7up is a famous lemon-lime soda in America and abroad.
 In 2019, the brand celebrated its 90th anniversary.
-Keurig Dr. Pepper in the US currently owns it.
-Main flavors: lemon-lime and cherry.
+Keurig Dr. Pepper Company currently owns it in the United States.
+The main flavors are lemon-lime and cherry.

 The drink appeared in the American city of St. Louis in 1929.
-It was marketed by Charles Grigg’s The Howdy Corporation as a hangover cure and mood regulator.
-The product contained lithium compounds, which stabilize HC and relieve migraines.
+Charles Grigg’s company, The Howdy Corporation, advertised it as a hangover cure and mood regulator.
+It contains lithium compounds that stabilize HR and relieve migraines.

 Meaning and history